-Exit either department store to head down Sloane Avenue past its high-end shops like Prada, one of the only Shanghai Tang’s outside of Asia and Jo Malone.
+If you’re on a shopping itinerary though, exit either department store to head down Sloane Avenue to browse high-end shops like Prada and Jo Malone.
 You’ll hit Sloane Square and the famous King’s Road at the bottom.

 And just before Heal’s is the Chelsea Potter pub—our old local—which is steeped in rock and roll history as a former favorite of Jimi Hendrix and the Rolling Stones.
 We lived just off the King’s Road (in a flat below Boris Becker, of all people).

-During my visit in June, I tackled the Brompton Road-Sloane Avenue-King’s Road walk in just over a half-day soaking in the sights and considered it my workout.
+During a recent June visit, I tackled the Brompton Road-Sloane Avenue-King’s Road walk in just over a half-day, soaking in the sights and considered it my workout.
 I was rushed but suggest that you take your time.

-Spend a Day Shopping on Oxford, Bond, Regent and Carnaby Streets
+3. Spend a Day Shopping on Oxford, Bond, Regent, and Carnaby Streets

-I realize that these are four of the most major shopping streets in the entire city but their close proximity to each other means you can cruise all of them in the same day, if walking doesn’t bother you.
+I realize that these are four of the most major shopping streets in the entire city, but their proximity to each other means you can cruise all of them on the same day if walking doesn’t bother you.

-Oxford Street is busy with high street fashion like Topshop and Gap in addition to Selfridges (highly recommend) while Bond and Regent Street tend to have more designer shops.
+Oxford Street is busy with high street fashion like Topshop and Gap in addition to Selfridges (highly recommend).
+Bond and Regent Street tend to have more designer shops.
 Liberty of London and Hamley’s Toy Shop are both on Regent Street.
-Carnaby Street is home to more independent brands.
+And, Carnaby Street is home to more independent brands.

-The good news is that a myriad of restaurants and bars in the area provide nice rest stops in between retail therapy (see afternoon tea).
+The good news is that the many restaurants and bars in the area provide nice rest stops in between retail therapy (see afternoon tea below).